qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

       }
     }

-As mentioned before, it needs the official SASS compiler installed on your system.
+As mentioned before, it needs the official Sass compiler installed on your system.

 qx.Mobile Themes
 ================